Aqibbhat96/Weather-Data/README.md

 Run the Python _extraction_code_Puebla_Weather_2023.py script to fetch and store the weather data.
 Use the EDA.Rmd notebook to perform EDA and visualize the data trends.
-Project Results The analysis highlighted seasonal weather trends, enabling better forecasting and predictive capabilities.
+Report.pdf Results The analysis highlighted seasonal weather trends, enabling better forecasting and predictive capabilities.
 The visualizations provide key insights for easy interpretation of weather dynamics in Puebla, Mexico.